farzana-alamgir/farzana-alamgir.github.io/_pages/publications.md

 - **Working Papers**
-  - Farzana Alamgir and Alok Johri (2022)  International Sovereign Spread Differences and the Poverty of Nations .
+  - Alamgir, F., & Johri, A. (2022).
+International Sovereign Spread Differences and the Poverty of Nations.
+Available at SSRN.